 The scholarship is awarded annually to computer science majors who have sophomore or junior standing and who have a minor in mathematics.
 Recipients are selected based on academic achievement.

 This scholarship is given to computer science majors.

 This scholarship is provided only to students from Montana, Nebraska or South Dakota.
 First preference will be given to students residing in the NorthWestern Energy's service area in the three aforementioned states who major in computer science.

 The Smart Software Solutions Scholarship was established for students who are or will be computer science majors.
 Preference is given to prospective students who have competed in a high school computer programming contest.
 Financial need and academic merit are taken into consideration.
 Preference is also given to outstanding students who are not recipients of other scholarships.

 The scholarship is awarded annually to the computer science major who has most clearly displayed a sense of community service and a desire to help others and who appears to have a life-long commitment to such activity.
-Recipients must have a 3.5 GPA and will apply for the scholarship by submitting references and a letter to the Department of Computer Science chair about their volunteerism.
+Recipients must be a sophomore or junior and have a 3.5 GPA.

 All programs, policies and procedures described are subject to change.
 All statements in this publication concerning requirements, dollar amounts, conditions or other matters are for informational purposes only and are subject to change without notice.